What is anaplasmosis?

 - Rash (less common)

 You may only have some of these symptoms.
-They may begin within a week or two of the tick bite.
+They may begin within 1 to 2 weeks of the tick bite.
 Some people can be infected and have no symptoms.
 Older adults and people with weak immune systems are more likely to have severe symptoms.

 How is anaplasmosis diagnosed?

 Your healthcare provider will perform a physical exam, and ask about your health history and your symptoms.
 Tell him or her if you know you had a recent tick bite or any outdoor exposure in areas of the country where these ticks are common.

 Your healthcare provider will need results from certain tests to diagnose the condition.
 These may include the following blood tests:

 - Examination of your white blood cells under a microscope.
 The bacteria can often be seen inside these white blood cells.

 - Polymerase chain reaction (PCR).
 This is a newer method to multiply pieces of the bacteria and detect them chemically.
 It is more sensitive than looking through a microscope but is not yet widely available.

 - Antibody test.
 This often does not become positive until many days or a few weeks after the infection.
 It is usually not helpful while you are first sick.

 Anaplasmosis is often hard to diagnose.
 You may have only very mild symptoms that could be caused by many other diseases.
 Some people with this disease may not know that a tick bit them.
 You may be referred to an infectious disease specialist for diagnosis.